No Fail Pie Crust

 Tips and Tricks for A Perfect Pie Crust

 Without further ado, here are my top tips for baking a great pie crust, regardless of what recipe you use:

 - Pea-sized specks of butter should be visible in the mixture.
-When you use a food processor to mix dough, you really run the risk of over-mixing, unlike cutting in butter by hand.
 The dough should be a little crumbly, a little shaggy, and little chunks of butter should still be present to create those pockets of steam.
 (Be careful of overmixing the dough if you use a food processor!)